kubernetes-sigs/scheduler-plugins/kep/tbd-peaks-power-aware-scheduling/README.md

 - Get the resource need for a pod to be scheduled: This step requires estimating the pod resource needs.
   - Consider pod resource requirements (requests/limits) from its specification as an alternative.
   - If there are one or more running pods with the same image (case of auto scaling), consider the average load or resource need across those pods.
-- Find the change in the utilization if the pod is to be scheduled on a node:
-  - This step requires the current utilization and the updated utilization after the pod placement on a node (so that the instantaneous power at both these utilizations can be found from the power model later)
+- Find the change in the utilization if the pod is to be scheduled on a node: This step requires the current utilization and the updated utilization after the pod placement on a node (so that the instantaneous power at both these utilizations can be found from the power model later)
   - Current node utilization can be queried from Prometheus (with the metric source provider being a service like node-exporter or load-watcher).
+  - Add the change in utilization (corresponding to the pod resource requirement) to the current utilization to get the updated utilization
 - Return the change in the node's instantaneous power:
   - The power consumption at the current utilization can be either found from the node metrics or by referring to the power model
+  - The power consumption at the updated utilization can be found by referring to the power model
-- Normalize plugin score: The score range can be provided by the user (other consider the range [0, 100] as the default)
+- Normalize plugin score: The score range can be provided by the user (otherwise consider the range [0, 100] as the default)
-- Choose a suitable weight for PEAKS plugin in kube-scheduler configuration:
-  - This is specific to the environment configuration
+- Choose a suitable weight for PEAKS plugin in kube-scheduler configuration: This is specific to the environment configuration.
   - If the K8s cluster nodes are running using non-renewable energy sources, then a high weightage for PEAKS plugin can result into reduced CO2 emissions

 [WIP]